-According to a study conducted by the U.S. Bureau of Justice Statistics, a survivor’s relationship with the offender often impacts the likelihood of them reporting the crime, particular if the offender is or was an intimate partner, friend, acquaintance, or a person in a position of authority.
+According to a study conducted by the U.S. Bureau of Justice Statistics, a survivor’s relationship with the offender often impacts the likelihood of them reporting the crime, particularly if the offender is or was an intimate partner, friend, acquaintance, or a person in a position of authority.

 The report also stated that some of the most common reasons why survivors did not report sexual assault were:

-- Fear of reprisal.
+- Fear of reprisal

-- Did not want family to know.
+- Did not want family to know

-- Did not want others to know.
+- Did not want others to know

-- Fear of the justice system.
+- Fear of the justice system

-- Belief that the police would not do anything to help.
+- Belief that the police would not do anything to help